Auslegung/Connect-Four/README.md

 (c)

-`Display` is responsible for showing the data managed by `App` in the browser by changing the text on the screen, displaying whose turn it is, and indicating a winner.
+`Display` is responsible for showing the data managed by `App` in the browser by changing the text on the screen, displaying whose turn it is, and displaying a winner.

 `UI` is responsible for all of the things that the user can interact with, such as